-Objective Action Item Suggested completion Progress Comments - key activities/accomplishments since last timeframe quarterly report NTDs Given the high coverage of Preventive Chemotherapy (PC) for onchocerciasis, implement the preventive chemotherapy for schistosomiasis and work to increase the preventive chemotherapy coverage for Lymphatic Filariasis and for Soil transmitted helminthiasis, including through enhanced government resource commitments.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report NTDs Given the high coverage of Preventive Chemotherapy (PC) for onchocerciasis, implement the preventive chemotherapy for schistosomiasis and work to increase the preventive chemotherapy coverage for Lymphatic Filariasis and for Soil transmitted helminthiasis, including through enhanced government resource commitments.
 Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
 This includes prioritising key necessary catch-up activities Q4 2021 By respecting COVID-19 preventive measures, the 2021 MDA for schistosomiasis was conducted alongside the deworming of schoolage children.
-The country is working to secure ESPEN support to organize mapping of Schistosomiasis and STH, but this was delayed due to COVID-19.
+The country is working to secure ESPEN support to organize mapping of Schistosomiasis and Soil Transmitted Helminths, but this was delayed due to COVID-19.
 In 2021, the geographical coverage for the lymphatic filariasis campaign has been high but the country is still working to improve the therapeutic coverage for both Lymphatic filariasis and soil transmitted helminths in some districts.
 The country is trying to mobilize funds for morbidity management and disability prevention.
-Also, with the technical and financial support of ALMA, the country decentralized the NTD scorecard up to departmental and district level and is now documenting the NTD best practices
+Also, with the technical and financial support of ALMA, the country decentralized the NTD scorecard up to departmental and district level and is now documenting the NTD best practices.
+Currently, the country is conducting the mapping of productive blackfly breeding sites as part of onchocerciasis elimination mapping